Didgety/didgety.github.io/_posts/2023-12-25-dns_server.md

 DNS has given me headaches ever since I first set up my first Minecraft server way back in 2010.
 I thought a good project would be learning more about the protocol and implementing it for myself.

-Currently, the server can parse and resolve a domain for A, NS, CNAME, MX, and AAAA records.
+Currently, the server can parse and resolve a domain for queries with A, NS, CNAME, MX, and AAAA records.

 Instructions and source code available on [GitHub](https://github.com/Didgety/pine-dns)